krzentner/language-world/data/text-davinci-003/basic_py_md/button-press-topdown-3.py.md

-If check("the robot's gripper is not vertically aligned with button"):
+If check("the robot's gripper is not above the button"):
-    robot.put("gripper above button")
-if check("the robot's gripper is vertically aligned with button"):
+    robot.put("gripper above the button") if check("button is below the robot's gripper"): robot.locate("gripper on the button") if check("the robot's gripper is above the button"): robot.push("button downwards")
-    robot.push("down on button")